dinesh-official/interview/Prepration/SRE/README.md

 ### **1️⃣ What is the role of an SRE in a product engineering company?**

-> **“An SRE ensures the product runs reliably, is scalable, and available for users.
-They automate repetitive tasks, monitor systems, handle production issues, and work with developers so features can be released safely.”**
+> **“An SRE ensures that the product is reliable, available, and scalable for users.
+They monitor production systems, automate repetitive operational work, handle incidents, and work closely with developers so new features can be released safely without impacting users.”**

 **Memory trick:** Reliability + Automation + Collaboration